- Application Process

-- You may register online at the Fulbright website by clicking "Embark Online Application" (the last item under the Applicants tab) anytime after May 1.
+- You may register online at the Fulbright website.
+Please always navigate to open the online application via the Fulbright website: https://us.fulbrightonline.org under ‘Applicants’ > Fulbright Online Application to Application Management (the last item under the Applicants tab) anytime after May 1.
 Registering gives you access to the online application and ensures that you will receive the useful and sometimes inspiring Fulbright Applicant Newsletter.
 It also alerts Bryn Mawr’s Fellowships Adviser to your interest in the program.
 It does not commit you to applying.

 - Once you’ve begun looking through the website, you will soon realize that the Fulbright differs tremendously from country to country.
 In some places, the Fulbright is incredibly competitive, and it is very difficult for anyone other than a top graduate student pursuing dissertation research to win a Fulbright in those countries.
 In other places, a comparatively high percentage (20-30 percent or even higher) of applicants receives grants.